-- Firstly, to enable tests to be taken digitally in the first place.
-This means that assignments and questions of many types can be easily created and offered in a digital form by examiners, and answers can be easily entered by students, as well efficiently processed and reliably and transparently graded.
-Digital tests offer types of assignments and questions that are not feasible in a traditional written tests; these possibilities need to be investigated and made available.
+- Firstly, to enable tests to be taken.
+This means that assignments and questions of many types can easily be created and offered in a digital form by examiners, and answers can easily be entered by students, as well efficiently processed and reliably and transparently graded.
+Digital tests offer types of assignments and questions that are not feasible in a traditional written test; these possibilities need to be investigated and made available.

 - Secondly, to enable tests to be assessed automatically, with appropriate, relevant feedback.
 The potential for automatic assessment is starting to be unleashed, but is as yet very much a developing field of study.

 - Thirdly, to help in the adoption of digital tests.
 It is not enough to show that digital tests and automatic assessment are possible: teachers need to be aided in creating them in order to appreciate the possibilities and embrace their potential.

 You will work in a vibrant and dynamic team consisting of e-learning specialists, educational advisors, software administrators, programme management, and lecturers of Mathematics and Computer Science.

 - Develop new types of questions and assignments that can integrated in a digital test and measure the abilities of students in a fair, transparent, reliable and valid way